-These filo bites filled with broad beans, spring onions, feta and dill, are the perfect light accompaniment to a summer meze-style meal, light lunch or picnic.
+These mini dill, broad bean and feta filo parcels are the perfect light accompaniment to a summer mezze-style meal, light lunch or picnic.

 Cooking for kids using ingredients they’re not used to is always a gamble.
 This time it paid off.
 I was amazed to see little Miss R tuck into these, although she did leave the pastry.
 R wasn’t keen on them, or rather he didn’t like the look of them!
 Getting the kids to try new foods continues to be a challenge.

 Sauté the spring onions in the olive oil until soft.
 Stir in the podded beans, the feta and grind in some black pepper.
 I wouldn't add in salt as the feta is quite salty.
-Mash the mixture together slightly, how much depends on whether you want to hide the vegetables or not.
-(I’m really trying not to hide vegetables in food for my children at the moment – with mixed results).
+Mash the mixture together slightly.

 Lay out your first filo sheet, taking care to cover the other sheet so that it doesn't dry out.
 Cut into four sections.
 Place a tablespoon of the mixture in the centre of each quarter and scrunch the sides up so that it forms a little parcel.
 Repeat with the second sheet.
 Place on the baking tray and brush with olive oil.